Running Can Be the Best Therapy for Depression

 - Cheer on Nita as she endures the challenges of a marathon and a mind in turmoil

-- And discover the power of running to overcome obstacles and boost your mental health
+- Discover the power of running to overcome obstacles and boost your mental health

 If you loved running books like Born to Run or Let Your Mind Run, you’ll love Depression Hates a Moving Target: How Running With My Dog Brought Me Back from the Brink.